When your little one graduates from purees, mealtime suddenly feels like a whole new world.

 👶 1-Day Sample Meal Plan for Toddlers

-🙌 Tips for Feeding a 12 Month Old
+Tips for Feeding a 12 Month Old

-❓ FAQ
+FAQ

-A few tablespoons of each food group per meal is usually plenty.
-Toddlers are great at regulating their hunger.
+How much food should a 1-year-old eat?
+A few tablespoons from each food group per meal is usually enough.
+Toddlers are surprisingly good at listening to their own hunger cues.

 ❤️ Final Thoughts